 With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

-From cities like Granada and Sevilla to lesser-known towns such as Mijas and Ronda, there is so much to see in Andalucia.
+From cities like Granada and Sevilla to lesser-known towns such as Mijas and Ronda, the Andalucia scenery is simply stunning.

 The sheer amount of history in the region is mind-boggling.
-Andalucia was a stronghold of the Moors during their rule in Spain, it was known as Al-Andalus, which is where the region gets its name of Andalucia from.
+Andalucia was a stronghold of the Moors during their rule in Southern Spain, it was known as Al-Andalus, which is where the region gets its name Andalusia from.

-If you’re wondering where to go in Andalucia, this is the post for you!
+If you’re wondering where to go in Andalucia, keep scrolling!

 Places to visit in Andalucia